-It is necessary for applicants to pass the test once only (just like a drivers licence) and present their Certificate of Proficiency on the first occasion a wild duck game licence is applied for at a Service Tasmania Shop.
-Applications for wild duck game licenses can also be made online or via the post.
+It is only necessary for hunters to pass a Waterfowl Identification Test once (just like a drivers licence) and to present their Certificate of Proficiency on the first occasion a wild duck game licence is applied for at a Service Tasmania outlet.
+Applications for wild duck game licences may also be made online or via the post.

 Applicants will need to complete an application form for sitting the

-Waterfowl Identification Test Application Form (388Kb)
+Waterfowl Identification Test Application Form

-Wildlife Management Branch
+Wildlife Management Officer